-26. PREVAILING WAGE REQUIREMENT
+27. PREVAILING WAGE REQUIREMENT

-In accordance with Title 37 Chapter 13 of the General Laws of Rhode Island, payment of the general prevailing rate of per diem wages and the general prevailing rate for regular, overtime and other working conditions existing in the locality for each craft, mechanic, teamster, or type of workman needed to execute this work is a requirement for both contractors and subcontractors for all public works.
+In accordance with Title 37 Chapter 13 of the Rhode Island General Laws, payment of the general prevailing rate of per diem wages and the general prevailing rate for regular, overtime and other working conditions existing in the locality for each craft, mechanic, teamster, or type of workman needed to execute this work is a requirement for both contractors and subcontractors for all public works.

-27. EQUAL OPPORTUNITY COMPLIANCE, HANDICAPPED ACCESS AND AFFIRMATIVE ACTION
+28. EQUAL OPPORTUNITY COMPLIANCE, HANDICAPPED ACCESS AND AFFIRMATIVE ACTION

-Contractors of the Judiciary are required to demonstrate the same commitment to equal opportunity as prevails under federal contracts controlled by Federal Executive Orders 11246, 11625, 11375 and 11830, and Title 28 Chapter 5.1 of the General Laws of Rhode Island.
+- a.
+Contractors of the Judiciary are required to demonstrate the same commitment to equal opportunity as prevails under federal contracts controlled by Federal Executive Orders 11246, 11625, 11375 and 11830, and Title 28 Chapter 5.1 of the Rhode Island General Laws. - b.
 Affirmative action plans shall be submitted by the contractor for review by the State Equal Opportunity Office.
-A contractor's failure to abide by the rules, regulations, contract terms and compliance reporting provisions as established shall be grounds for forfeiture and penalties as shall be established, including but not limited to suspension.
+A contractor's failure to abide by the rules, regulations, contract terms, and compliance reporting provisions as established shall be grounds for forfeiture and penalties as shall be established, including but not limited to suspension.

-28. DRUG-FREE WORKPLACE REQUIREMENT
+29. DRUG-FREE WORKPLACE REQUIREMENT

-Contractors who do business with the Judiciary and their employees shall abide by the State's drug-free workplace policy and the contractor shall so attest by signing a certificate of compliance.
+Contractors who do business with the Judiciary and their employees shall abide by the State's drug-free workplace policy, and the contractor shall so attest by signing a certificate of compliance.

-29. TAXES
+30. TAXES

-The Judiciary is exempt from payment of excise, transportation and sales tax imposed by the Federal or State Government.
+The Judiciary is exempt from the payment of excise, transportation, and sales tax imposed by the Federal or State Government.
 These taxes should not be included in the proposal price.
-Exemption Certificates will be furnished upon request.
+Exemption Certificates shall be furnished upon request.

-30. INSURANCE
+31. INSURANCE

-All construction contractors, independent tradesmen, or firms providing any type of maintenance, repair, or other type of service to be performed on judicial premises, buildings, or grounds are required to purchase and maintain coverage with a company or companies licensed to do business in the state as follows:
+All construction contractors, independent tradesmen, and firms providing any type of maintenance, repair, or other type of service to be performed on judicial premises, buildings, or grounds are required to purchase and maintain minimum coverage with an insurance company or companies licensed to do business in the State as follows:

 - a.
-Comprehensive General Liability Insurance - 1) Bodily Injury \$1,000,000 each occurrence/ \$1,000,000 annual aggregate - 2) Property Damage \$500,000 each occurrence /\$500,000 annual aggregate
+Comprehensive General Liability Insurance - Bodily Injury \$1,000,000 each occurrence/ \$1,000,000 annual aggregate - 2) Property Damage \$500,000 each occurrence /\$500,000 annual aggregate